D1ll4nT/DFW-JP-PrecinctMapper/replit.md

 ## Overview

 The JP Precinct Finder is a web application designed to help users locate which Justice of the Peace (JP) precinct an address belongs to across four North Texas counties: Collin, Dallas, Denton, and Tarrant.
-The application provides both an interactive map interface and address search functionality to identify precinct boundaries and display relevant demographic and statistical information for each precinct.
+The application provides both an interactive map interface and address search functionality to identify precinct boundaries with comprehensive boundary visualization.
+The focus is specifically on precinct boundaries and jurisdiction information without demographic data.

 ## User Preferences